 Al Capone biography

-Al Capone (a.k.a.
-'Scarface'), one of the most famous American gangsters, rose to infamy as the leader of the Chicago mafia during the Prohibition era.
-Before being sent to Alcatraz Prison in 1931 from a tax evasion conviction, he had amassed a personal fortune estimated at $100 million dollars and was responsible for countless murders.
+One of the most famous American gangsters, Al Capone, also known as "Scarface," rose to infamy as the leader of the Chicago mafia during the Prohibition era.
+Before being sent to Alcatraz Prison in 1931 from a tax evasion conviction, he had amassed a personal fortune estimated at $100 million and was responsible for countless murders.

 The young Capone's home was far from salubrious.
 He lived in a squalid tenement, little more than a slum, near the Navy Yard.
 It was a tough place given over to the vices sought by sailor characters that frequented the surrounding bars.
 The family was a regular, law abiding, albeit noisy Italian-American clan and there were few indications that the young Al Capone would venture into a world of crime and become public enemy number one.
 Certainly the family's move to a more ethnically mixed area of the city exposed the young Capone to wider cultural influences, no doubt equipping him with the means to run a notorious criminal empire.

 But it was Capone's schooling, both inadequate and brutal at a Catholic institution beset with violence that marred the impressionable young man.
-Despite having been a promising student, he was expelled at fourteen for hitting a female teacher and never went back.
+Despite having been a promising student, he was expelled at the age of 14 for hitting a female teacher, and never went back.

 It was then that Capone met the gangster Johnny Torrio which would prove the greatest influence on the would-be gangland boss.
 Torrio taught Capone the importance of maintaining a respectable front, while running a racketeering business.
 The slightly built Torrio represented a new dawn in criminal enterprise, transforming a violently crude culture into a corporate empire.
 Capone joined Johnny Torrio's James Street Boys gang, rising eventually to the Five Points Gang.
 In a youthful scrape in a brothel-saloon, a young hoodlum slashed Capone with a knife or razor across his left cheek, prompting the later nickname "Scarface."